t0re199/SUDOKU_SOLVER/README.md

 # README #

-This is a Java implementation of a Sudoku Solver which uses the **backtraing** algorithm.
+This is a Java implementation of a Sudoku Solver which uses the **backtracking** algorithm.

 Several **Design Patterns** such as:
 * Decorator